softlayer/chef-openstack/README.md

 Otherwise, please skip to the next step if MySQL and RabbitMQ will run from your controller node.

 ### Chef the controller node ###
-The controller node contains, at a minimum, the roles for the base Quantum and Nova services.
+The controller node contains, at a minimum, the roles for the base Neutron and Nova services.
 If you are unfamiliar with OpenStack, it is recommended to do a standard installation as illustrated in the bootstrap example.
 Be sure that Chef shows that the node contains the MySQL backends, RabbitMQ, Keystone, Cinder, and Glance roles.
 You can verify this with a simple knife command:

 	knife node show FQDN